Evidence for Change

 “There is a lot of literature about engaging fathers – we know what to do but we don’t systematically apply the principles."

 A report on two national surveys about men’s health needs and experiences on their pathways to fatherhood.
 The first survey asked men about their experiences of the health system.
-The second survey explored health professionals’ practice, systems and processes for engaging men.
+The second survey explored health practitioners’ practice, systems and processes for engaging men.